Water Flosser: An Effective Alternative to Dental Floss for Plaque Removal

 Methodology

-The researchers analyzed seven randomized controlled trials identified in scientific databases such as PubMed, Scopus, and Cochrane.
-The selected studies compared plaque removal after using a water flosser or dental floss, in addition to daily brushing.
+Researchers analyzed seven randomized controlled trials identified in scientific databases such as PubMed, Scopus, and Cochrane.
+The selected studies compared dental plaque removal after using a water flosser or dental floss, in addition to daily brushing.

 Results

-The results show superiority of the water flosser in several aspects of oral hygiene:
+The results show the superiority of the water flosser in several aspects of oral hygiene:

-- Overall plaque reduction : 74.4% on average and up to 99.9% in certain cases with the water jet compared to 57.7% with dental floss on average.
+• Overall plaque reduction : 74.4% on average and up to 99.9% in some cases with the water flosser, compared to 57.7% with dental floss on average.

-- Reduction of gingival inflammation : More marked improvement in water flosser users.
+• Reduction of gingival inflammation : More pronounced improvement among water flosser users.

-The water flosser allows for more effective removal of debris and plaque in hard-to-reach areas, which can contribute to better prevention of periodontal disease.
+The water flosser allows for more effective removal of debris and plaque in hard-to-reach areas, which can contribute to better prevention of periodontal diseases.

 Conclusion

-The water flosser is an effective alternative to dental floss for removing plaque, particularly in interdental spaces where brushing alone is insufficient.
-Its use is particularly beneficial for people who have difficulty handling dental floss, experience pain when using it, or are looking for a faster and more convenient solution for their oral hygiene routine.
-It is also suitable for wearers of orthodontic appliances, implants, or dentures, for whom interdental cleaning can be more complex.
-Although its effectiveness has been proven, the water flosser does not replace brushing but is an essential complement for better prevention of periodontal disease and optimal oral health.
+The water flosser is an effective alternative to dental floss for removing dental plaque, particularly in interdental spaces where brushing alone is insufficient.
+Its use is especially beneficial for people who have difficulty handling dental floss, experience pain when using it, or are seeking a faster and more practical solution for their oral hygiene routine.
+It is also suitable for wearers of orthodontic appliances, implants, or dental prostheses, for whom interdental cleaning can be more complex.
+Although its effectiveness has been demonstrated, the water flosser does not replace brushing but is an essential complement for better prevention of periodontal diseases and optimal oral health.

 Scientific sources